MananKanani5/mern-setup/README.md

 Don't forget to star⭐ this repository if you find it helpful!
 It helps to show appreciation for the work put into this project.

-For more information about me, visit my [Manan Kanani](https://www.manankanani.in).
+For more information about me, visit my [Portfolio](https://www.manankanani.in).
 You can also reach out to me directly through the contact form on my website.

 ## Installation